-A heat wave and some transportation issues tied to problems with Big Dig are in her rearview mirror, and Char Beales is looking back at the CTAM Summit in a very positive light.
+Boston -- A heat wave and some transportation issues tied to problems with the Big Dig are in her rearview mirror, and Char Beales is looking back at the CTAM Summit here in a very positive light.

-“We’re thrilled with the feedback, it was extraordinarily positive.
-Based on the comments we received, I think The Summit succeeded in getting our members to think a little differently,” the Cable & Telecommunications Association for Marketing president and CEO said, referring to the confab’s “The New World” theme, which focused on the challenges/opportunities faced by marketers in today’s multiplatform environment.
+“We’re thrilled with the feedback.
+It was extraordinarily positive.
+Based on the comments we received, I think the Summit succeeded in getting our members to think a little differently,” the Cable & Telecommunications Association for Marketing’s CEO said, referring to the confab’s “The New World” theme, which focused on the challenges and opportunities faced by marketers in today’s multiplatform environment.

 Asked for some highlights, Beales pointed to the presentation by Young & Rubicam vice chairman June Blocklin, who showed a montage of cable spots focusing on consumer cost.